tomyy4/minigit/README.md

-# minigit 🐙
+# minigit

-`minigit` is a simplified Git-like version control system written in Ruby for educational and portfolio purposes.
+`minigit` is a simplified Git-like version control system written in Ruby for educational purposes.

 The goal of this project is to deeply understand how Git works internally:
 staging area, commits, snapshots, hashing, and state comparison between the working tree, index, and last commit.